P - Z

 doing evil things.
 But for good people to do evil things, it takes religion.

-Most scientist I know don't care enough about religion even to call
+Most scientist I know don't care enough about religion

 Several thousand years ago, a small

 to this complex and technical subject.

+George "H.G."
 Wells ~ English author (1866-1946).

 It runs through the entire Christian

 in a passionate assertion of the conception of brotherly equality, it relapsed

 steadily from the broad nobility of its beginnings and passed over at last